A - Z of Frequently Asked Questions

 ² From 1st class up all children need a pair of black plimsoll-type slippers for indoor use.
 Expect to replace them during the year as needed.

-³ Some older children may still have the previous uniform - there is no need to update until your child outgrows it.
+³ Older children may still use their previous uniform - there is no need to update until your child outgrows it.

 V is for Visitors:

 Visitors are required to contact the secretary, principal or any staff member on entry.
 When the front door is locked, please press the intercom to the left of the main door.

 W is for website: